mygithub23/aws-iac-basics/iac_aws_tf_basics_instructions.md

 # Deploying AWS resources with Terraform, from scratch!

 ## Introduction
 Something broke in the cloud, and you need to fix it quickly!
 And it's 3 AM! :weary: .
-The workstation you use day-to-day for cloud engineering is not available.
-Everything has gone wrong, and everyone is looking at you to resolve the problem.
+The workstation you use day-to-day for cloud engineering is not available, everything is going wrong, and everyone is looking at you to resolve the problem.

->  This lab is designed to be a "real world scenario".
-Often in these situations, you are forced to deal with several other problems just so you can get back to resolving the original issue.
-You must solve for getting the tools needed, getting credentials correct, resolving a problem with the template, and finally ensuring your work is stashed back to a repo.
+>  This lab is designed to be a "real-world scenario."
+Often in these situations, you are forced to deal with several other problems so that you can get back to resolving the original issue.
+You must solve for getting the tools needed, getting credentials correct, fixing a problem with the resource you create via an update, and finally ensuring your work is stashed back to a repo.
 Real issues are not easy!
-Let's get some experience handling "the real".
+Let's get some experience handling "the real."

-This lab will build your skill and confidence in addressing such issues promptly and efficiently.
+This lab will build your skill and confidence using IaC and addressing chaotic situations promptly and efficiently.
 You will learn how to quickly set up a working environment with tooling, deploy cloud resources using infrastructure as code, make an update, and then store our updated work using git.
 To do this, we will:
 1.  **Connect to AWS CloudShell:** To get a shell quickly, we will leverage AWS CloudShell.
 1.  **Install tools:** Install tools like Terraform and git into CloudShell.
 2.  **AWS CLI permissions:** Configure the AWS CLI with the appropriate key and secret key.